ecmwf/open-ecpds/docs/concepts/destination-options.md

 ### Full example — WIS2-style GeoJSON notification with multi-protocol links

-This example generates a [WIS2](../notifications/wmo-wis2.md)-compatible GeoJSON notification that includes direct download links for HTTPS, SFTP, and S3.
+This example generates a [WIS2](../notifications/wmo-wis2.md)-compatible GeoJSON notification that includes direct download links for HTTPS, SFTP, WebDAV, and S3.

 **Properties** (in the destination's **Properties** field):